• Menu

 Burgess and Theatre red branding

 In September 1950 Burgess was appointed to the post of English master at Banbury Grammar School in Oxfordshire.
-He was an active member of the Old Banburians’ Dramatic Society, and founded the Adderbury Players in the village where he lived with Lynne.
+He was soon an active member of the Old Banburians’ Dramatic Society, and he founded the Adderbury Players in the village where he lived with Lynne.
 At the school he directed The Chiltern Hundreds by William Douglas-Home, and wrote music for a production of Shakespeare’s A Midsummer Night’s Dream.
-Among the plays he directed were Juno and the Paycock by Sean O’Casey, A Phoenix Too Frequent by Christopher Fry, The Giaconda Smile by Aldous Huxley, and The Adding Machine by Elmer Rice.
-There was another production of Sweeney Agonistes, which was well reviewed and toured a number of villages in the area in 1951.

 Eve of St Venus five book covers

 Altogether the play is an optimistic hymn to love and marriage, as well as being a theological satire: pagan beliefs and Anglican churches are inadequate to contain the transcendent power of love itself.
 Unable to arrange a production in Oxfordshire, Burgess put his play aside until 1964, when he reworked it into a short novel.
-A second theatrical version of The Eve of Saint Venus written in the 1960s was, according to Burgess, performed by amateur dramatic societies in ‘Connecticut, Dusseldorf, and Alaska’, but no professional production has yet been staged.
+A second theatrical version of The Eve of Saint Venus written in the 1960s was, according to Burgess, performed by amateur dramatic societies in ‘Connecticut, Dusseldorf, and Alaska’ — but no professional production has yet been staged.

 Eve of St Venus book cover detail